How to Publish Your LLC in New York: Complete Guide (2026)

 - Some newspapers send them automatically; others require you to request them

-If affidavits are slow to arrive: Contact the newspaper's legal advertising or classified department directly.
-Follow up weekly if needed.
+When affidavits are slow to arrive: The newspaper's legal advertising or classified department typically handles affidavit requests; weekly follow-up is common when delivery is delayed.
 For detailed timelines: How Long Does It Take to Get Affidavits After Publication?

 Ready to skip the hassle?